Agent Integration Guide¶

 }

-If you configured an output_destination, artifacts are already delivered there.
-The URLs are also available for direct download.
+If an output_destination was provided, artifacts are already delivered.
+URLs remain available for direct access or downstream processing.

 Agent-safe conventions¶